melvinbagnes/ArchyDevops/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-🎉 This project is fuelled by open-source contributions, but to sustain this community we need to all follow the rules below.
+🎉 This project is fully worked on by Mid developers | Senior Developers and contributions of other specialist, but to sustain this community we need to all follow the rules below.

 ## Our Pledge